 - red dots that appear on the skin

-- a reduction in urine volume
+- reduced urine volume

 - inadequate blood flow (shock)

-Septicemia is a medical emergency that must be treated at a hospital.
-Many people with septicemia are admitted to a hospital’s intensive care unit (ICU) for treatment and recovery.
-Treatment depends on several factors, including:
+Septicemia that has started to affect your organs or tissue function is a medical emergency.
+It must be treated at a hospital.
+Many people with septicemia are admitted to a hospital’s ICU for treatment and recovery.

-- age and overall health
+- your overall health

 - the extent of your condition

-- tolerance for certain medications
+- your tolerance for certain medications